basedrhys/I2K-Tutorial/4-inference.md

 Although a very diverse dataset (IMAGENET) was used to train many of the built-in zoo models (meaning they can perform accurate prediction in a wide range of domains), you may instead have a custom-trained `Dl4jMlpClassifier` which you'd like to experiment with; the process is largely the same as above, with a few minor changes.

-To save a model you've trained in WEKA, right click on the result and click `Save model`.
+To save a model you've trained in WEKA, right click on the result and click `Save model` (or use the `-d` argument from the command-line).

 ![Saving a Dl4jMlpClassifier](./images/4-inference/Explorer_saveModel.png)